Have you got high hopes that your upcoming divorce mediation will result in an acceptable agreement with your ex?

 By following the above tips, you will have more chance of a successful outcome at mediation.

-The lawyers at Spectrum Family Law in Vancouver can sit down with you and discuss your situation if you are separating from your partner and want to explore mediation as an option.
-Contact us here to schedule a consultation.
+The lawyers at Spectrum Family Law in BC can sit down with you and discuss your situation if you are separating from your partner and want to explore mediation as an option.